 Tier assignments are determined based on the index score.
-Schools and districts would initially fall into four tiers based on their accountability index score, with an in-depth analysis of the data and conditions of those in the lowest tier to see if they merit being placed in a fifth (Priority) tier and be eligible to receive more intensive support.
-A 5-tier system provides sufficient differentiation among schools and districts and corresponds with the numbering of the index system.
+Schools and districts would initially fall into four tiers based on their accountability index score, with an in-depth analysis of the data and conditions of those in the "struggling" tier to determine if they merit being placed in a fifth (Priority) tier and be eligible to receive more intensive support.
+The 5-tier system provides sufficient differentiation among schools and districts.

-Table 3 shows the suggested ranges for the 5-tier system.
-A suggested descriptive name is given for each tier rather than a numeric designation to avoid confusion about what tier numbers mean.
-The rating and tier information could be available in a "report card" available to the public, with a set of "stars" indicating the rating so the overall results can be seen at a glance.
+Table 3 shows the suggested ranges for the 5-tier system, along with a descriptive name.
+The index and tier can be made available in a "report card" for use by policymakers and the public, with a set of "stars" indicating the rating so the overall results can be seen at a glance.
 This intuitive rating symbolism is used in other settings (e.g., rating movies, restaurants, athletes, tourist attractions) and does not require much interpretation.
-The table also shows the distribution of schools using the criteria shown in Table 2 and data from 2007.
+Table 3 also shows the distribution of schools using the criteria shown in Table 2 and data from 2007.
 A total of 2,046 schools had an index score.
-Figure 1 shows the index distribution for the 2,046 schools in the analysis.
-There was little difference in the distribution of schools based on their grades served (i.e., elementary, middle, high).